ericbooker12/Wellview/README.md

 ## Known Bugs
 When the slider is used after the lines are plotted to the graph, the lines become unpredictable and behave erratically.

-This will be fixed in the next itteration of this project.
+This will be fixed in the next iteration of this project.